nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 6. The new `Recommendation` is added into an ArrayList `recommendations`.

-### 5.3.2 List Recommendation Feature
+#### 5.3.2 List Recommendation Feature
 This feature prints out `title`, `category`, `price range`,`recommendedby` and `location` String attributes for each `Recommendation` class in the ArrayList `recommendations`.

 The mechanism to list recommendations is facilitated by the `RecommendationList` class.
 The user is able to list all recommendations using `list` command.

-The following is the Sequence diagram to `list a recommendation`.
+The following Figure 14 is the Sequence diagram to `list recommendations`.
 ![List_Reco_seq](./diagrams/List_Reco_Sequence_Diagram.png)
+<p align="center">Figure 14.
+Sequence Diagram for list recommendations</p>

 A general explanation of how this feature works:

 1. `Commands` calls `RecommendationList#listRecommendations` to retrieve `Recommendation` in `recommendations`
 2. `RecommendationList` calls itself `displayRecommendations` to iterate through and print `Recommendation` in `recommendations`.

-### 5.3.3 Edit a Recommendation Feature
+#### 5.3.3 Edit a Recommendation Feature
 This feature allows the user to change the fields in a specific `Recommendation` Class in the ArrayList `recommendations`.

 The mechanism to edit a recommendation is facilitated by the `RecommendationList` class.
 The user is able to edit in an existing recommendation using `edit [TITLE]` command.

-The following is the Sequence diagram to `edit a recommendation`.
+The following Figure 15 is the Sequence diagram to `edit a recommendation`.
 ![Edit_Reco_seq](./diagrams/Edit_Reco_Sequence_Diagram.png)
+<p align="center">Figure 15.
+Sequence Diagram for Edit recommendations</p>

-A general explaination of how this feature works:
+A general explanation of how this feature works:

 1. `Commands` will call `RecommendationList#editRecommendation` to determine which `Recommendation` from the ArrayList `recommendatios` should be editied.